 Wegmans offers a bounty of single entrees of real-deal meals.
 The meals are packed in an oven-ready tray that doubles as a dish once it’s out of the oven for pure convenience.

 The Little Things: A picture is worth 1,000 words.
-Here are 35 (of the many) details Wegmans gets right.
+Here are three (of the many) details Wegmans gets right.

 It’s clear that Wegmans set out to build the best damn grocery store in NY.
 Did they succeed?
 It depends who you ask.
 It’s indisputable that the Brooklyn Navy Yard location is worthy of consideration.